AT LAST! Let the bells ring! Let the people shout! Three cheers and a tiger for me! I finally caught her!

 The only time I am usually caught unawares, is when a woman will ask me what I would do to her in the 'sack'.
-I don't know… really… it kind of depends on the vibes I pick up… I might fantasize a lot, but I don't think particulars, much… the anticipation of an expectation is far better than expectations never met.
+I don't know… really… it kind of depends on the vibes I pick up… I might fantasize a lot, but I don't think particulars... much… as the anticipation of an expectation is far better than expectations never met.

-In my mind, she was just sad, but seemed to thoroughly enjoy her time with me both clothed and unclothed—semi-clothed was just plain awkward.
+In my mind she was just sad, but seemed to thoroughly enjoy her time with me both clothed and unclothed—semi-clothed was just plain awkward.
 And we really did spend a lot of time with each other.

-Ever since the Spring, I had been getting up early every Saturday morning and would ride mt bicycle all over Ohtawara-shi, finding new places, seeing new things, wondering how long ago these things were constructed, and if they were still in use.
+Ever since the Spring, I had been getting up early every Saturday morning and would ride my bicycle all over Ohtawara-shi, finding new places, seeing new things, wondering how long ago these things were constructed, and if they were still in use.

 Things like the old Ohtawara-eki train station... the old train line that I followed... the bicycle road trip out west where I found a running creek, snake holes and a new-found love of nature away from the rice fields.

 I did this every Saturday, leaving my apartment by 8AM after Noboko had left, and just getting on my bicycle and riding in whatever direction I felt like.
 I was never going to get lost, because the people of Ohtawara knew me and would always tell me where to go. :) You get that word-play joke, right?

 I had no plan...
 I just drifted like a cherry blossom petal on the winds of fate.
 But I would always plan to be home by 2PM, when Noboko would arrive from her Saturday half-plus day of teaching English.

-Despite the unbridled joy I felt at having a way-to-beautiful woman willing to be at my beck and call (not what i wanted), but also willing to let me lead her... well...
+Despite the unbridled joy I felt at having a way-to-beautiful woman willing to be at my beck and call (not what I wanted), but also willing to let me lead her... well...
 I couldn't believe how the fortunes of Japan had changed for me.

 And yet... because of her lack of chatter about coming to live with me in Toronto... or about plans for us in the near and far future...
 I always knew I could never be that lucky.